bernie-skipole/indi/docs/source/usage/functions.rst

     # The list of two simulated drivers shown above should be replaced by a list of your own drivers.

-As an alternative to inditoredis or driverstoredis, the two functions below work together to provide communications via an MQTT server.
+As an alternative to inditoredis or driverstoredis, the functions below provide communications via an MQTT server.

 .. _inditomqtt: